-An innovative and workmanlike design, the VB 10 was a success in the prototyping phase of the project, but after initial enthusiasm led to a big order from the air force the project was cancelled after only a few production airframes were manufactured.
+An innovative and workmanlike design, the VB 10 was a success in the prototyping phase of the project.
+Initial enthusiasm led to a big order from the air force, but the project was cancelled after only a few production airframes were manufactured.

-The French Air Force had employed locally-produced monoplane fighter aircraft since the 1930s, and new designs were being formulated even as German tanks were rumbling towards Paris, but the capitulation in 1940 brought a pause to French aircraft design and manufacture.
+The French Air Force had employed locally-produced monoplane fighter aircraft since the 1930s, and new designs were being formulated even as German tanks were rumbling towards Paris.
+The capitulation in 1940 though brought a pause to French aircraft design and manufacture.

 By the conclusion of the Second World War aerial combat had reached a level of lethality and sophistication never before experienced, with both the Allies and Axis air arms fielding piston-engine fighters boasting high speed, heavy armament and good manoeuvrability.

 Read More F4F Wildcat – From Cattle to Cat

 Despite early jet fighter designs entering active service late in the conflict, development on propeller-driven fighters continued after VE Day in many countries around the world, as the very early jet fighters suffered from many unreliability issues.

 Some late-war proposals for new piston-engine fighters were earmarked for further development as a back-up to any potential issues with procuring jet fighters, and some of these designs showcased some very high-performance aircraft indeed.